 Four years ago I stumbled upon a great alternative – natural dyes derived from vegetable and fruit sources.
 The colors are amazing.
 They are not the typical colors that the artificial dyes produce; these are deeper and more rustic.
 I always use brown eggs, so the colors really turn out neat on top of the brown.
 You can purchase these on Amazon, or for some brands, from their websites themselves.**Raising Natural Kids serves as an affiliate for Amazon.

 An even better alternative is to try your hand at making your own food dyes if you are up to the challenge – just know that some of the homemade dyes have to be made at least 1 day in advance and some of them require you to sit the egg in the dye for 24 hours in order to get a bright color.
-Here are some recipes: Dyeing Easter Eggs Naturally, Naturally Dyed Easter Eggs from Conscious Crunch (this post has some great photos), and from Mommypotamus, Dyeing with Everyday Ingredients.
+Here are some recipes: Dyeing Easter Eggs Naturally, Natural Egg Dying Recipes from HGTV (this post has some great photos), and from Mommypotamus, Dyeing with Everyday Ingredients.